sladiri/hyper-sam/README.md

 `route: ({ oldPath, location, }) => propose({ proposal: { route, query } })`.

-_Note:_ A default **updateHeadScript** is defined for convenience too.
-It updates the page's title and description tags after a page-change.

 ## Package Usage

 This package is published as a native ES Node module.
 If you have bundling problems, please try importing the files _client_ or _server_ inside _src_ directly, instead of using _index.mjs_.